Debt costs overshadow climate finance in small island states-report

 The report found that more than 80% of the island states were in debt difficulties under criteria established by the IMF and World Bank Debt Sustainability Analysis, or by civil society groups Debt Justice UK and Jubilee Germany.

-How to shore up fragile, smaller economies buckling under the strain of fallout from COVID-19 and Russia's war in Ukraine is poised to garner much focus this week when policy makers from around the globe gather in Washington for the annual IMF/World Bank meeting until Oct.
+How to shore up fragile, smaller economies buckling under the strain of a fallout from COVID-19 and Russia's war in Ukraine will be discussed this week when policy makers from around the globe gather in Washington for the annual IMF and World Bank meeting until Oct.
 16.

+However, while U.S. Treasury Secretary Janet Yellen views debt restructuring as a key priority, senior Treasury officials said on Tuesday they did not expect any major breakthroughs on debt matters this week.

+Some researchers also note that the IMF's decision-making process posed a challenge.
+They say the quota system based on an economy's size meant low- and middle-income countries most likely to borrow had little influence on the lender's decisions.

+"When scarce public finances are mostly spent on debt service rather than on investments to build a more resilient economy, countries will be locking into a cycle of unsustainable debt further fueled by climate impacts," wrote Lara Merling at the Boston University Global Development Policy Center in a research paper published on Tuesday.

-(Reporting by Karin Strohecker and Andrea Shalal in Washington; Editing by Michael Perry)
+(Reporting by Karin Strohecker and Andrea Shalal in Washington; Editing by Michael Perry and Tomasz Janowski)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))